Aaron Laffey: Toronto Blue Jays

-On December 30, 2011, Laffey signed a split contract with the Toronto Blue Jays.
+On December 30, 2011, Laffey signed a minor league contract with the Toronto Blue Jays.
 After failing to make the team out of spring training, Laffey had his contract purchased by Toronto on April 8, 2012.
 However, Laffey was sent back down to the Triple-A Las Vegas 51s on April 14 without having pitched for the Jays.

-After pitching for six weeks in Las Vegas (compiling a 2–5 record, and a 4.88 ERA in 9 starts) Laffey was again called up to the majors on May 28, but was again sent back down just three days later without having thrown a pitch for the Blue Jays.
+After pitching for six weeks in Las Vegas (compiling a 2–5 record, and a 4.88 ERA in nine starts), Laffey was again called up to the majors on May 28, but was again sent back down just three days later without having thrown a pitch for the Blue Jays.
 Laffey made two more starts for Las Vegas (in which he went 1–0) before being called up to the Jays for the third time on June 11.
-He finally pitched his first game as a Blue Jay on June 13, giving up 2 runs in three innings of relief work against the Washington Nationals.
+He finally pitched his first game as a Blue Jay on June 13, giving up two runs in three innings of relief work against the Washington Nationals.
+After several Blue Jays starters were shut down due to injuries, Laffey was added to the Blue Jays' starting rotation in late June.
+He finished the season with a 4–6 record and a 4.56 ERA in 22 games (16 starts).

-On October 4, 2012, Laffey was outrighted to the Blue Jays Triple-A affiliate Buffalo Bisons.
+On October 4, 2012, Laffey was outrighted to the Blue Jays' Triple-A affiliate, the Buffalo Bisons.
+He elected free agency that same day.

 New York Mets

-On December 27, 2012, he signed a minor league contract with the New York Mets, that included an invitation to Major League spring training.
+On December 27, 2012, Laffey signed a minor league contract with the New York Mets.
+The deal included an invitation to Major League spring training.